xdmushui/partner-center-sdk/develop/create-scheduled-changes.md

 ### URI parameter

-This table lists the required query parameter to suspend the subscription.
+This table lists the required query parameters to call the API.

 | Name                    | Type     | Required | Description                               |
 |-------------------------|----------|----------|-------------------------------------------|